cjk508/BT-Software-Challenge/README.md

 I have assumed that removed entries are entirely blank rows, if rows do have splits then false keys in the lookups are removed and badly formatted lines are skipped

-If an employee ID appears more than once then the previous entry is skipped.
+If an employee ID appears more than once then the duplicate entry is skipped.
 This is something that should be a concern.

 This algorithm does not deal with loops in management which hopefully should never happen